arcadia-unity/Arcadia/README.md

 ------
 Arcadia is alpha-quality software, and shouldn't be used for anything important yet.

+Until the next release, the most reliable branch is [```unstable```](https://github.com/arcadia-unity/Arcadia/tree/unstable).
+This is where we put versions of Arcadia we're relatively confident aren't grossly broken, and is the best place to get started.
+As the name implies, ```unstable``` (and everything else, at least until the next release) is potentially subject to breaking changes.

-Primary work is done on the rapidly evolving [develop branch](https://github.com/arcadia-unity/Arcadia/tree/develop).
+Primary work is done on the rapidly evolving [```develop``` branch](https://github.com/arcadia-unity/Arcadia/tree/develop).
 Use that for bleeding edge features.

 Community
 ---------